Everest Base Camp Helicopter Tour With Landing

 It is recommended that you always carry extra cash in Nepali rupees, as card payments or foreign currency may not always be accepted in remote areas.

-How can we prevent altitude sickness when taking a helicopter tour?
+How can we prevent altitude sickness when taking a Helicopter tour?

 Some travellers may still experience altitude sickness even though the EBC Heli ride is significantly shorter and less physically taxing than the typical EBC trek.
 Because the helicopter can land at high altitudes in a matter of minutes, some people might have trouble.